Career Karma raises $10M to connect students to coding bootcamps – TechCrunch

 “Once we create a platform where workers regularly receive career advice to advance their career, no matter what skill set they want,” he said, “we’re able to charge more.”

 Today marks Career Karma’s next big growth push.
 The startup announced that it has raised a $10 million Series A, led by Initialized Capital .

-Other investors include Lattice’s Jack Altman, Collab Capital’s Jewel Burks and Moz’s Amira Yahyaoui.
+Initialized Capital’s Kim-Mai Cutler, who previously worked at TechCrunch, said that she doesn’t view Career Karma as solely about bootcamps.

+“It’s clear and has been obvious for some time that people will need continuous education to re-skill and re-train throughout their entire careers and the traditional education system hasn’t supported that,” she said.
+The firm’s Garry Tan coached Harris on how to get into Y Combinator, so when it came time to raise the Series A round, the collaboration made sense.

 “Now we’re able to not just be a player that matches people to bootcamps, but also to trade schools, colleges, universities, and really build a community that goes beyond just a matching platform,” Harris tells TechCrunch.